Length: SVL: Males up to 43mm; Females up to 52mm

 Breeding biology

-Females lay 1-19 eggs in damp recesses on the ground, in trees, or in the crown of tree ferns.
-The male guards the eggs for 14-21 weeks until they hatch.
-Tadpoles have no aquatic stage, they remain within the egg and hatch out as fully-formed froglets, which are carried around on the males back for several weeks.
+As with all of our endemic frog species, the Hamlton’s frog is oviparous (egg-laying), laying between 1-19 eggs in damp recesses on the ground, in trees, or in the crown of tree ferns.
+After the deposition of eggs by the female, the male takes sole responsibility for their protection, guarding the eggs until they hatch about 14-21 weeks later.
+As is the case with its sister species, the Archey's frog (Leiopelma archeyi), tadpoles have no aquatic stage, instead remaining within the egg to hatch out as fully-formed froglets, at which point they are carried around on the male's back for several weeks until metamorphosis is complete (a process often referred to as exovivipary).

 Diet